Download and print this page

 No. There is no desire to over-burden the Whanganui ratepayer.
 As with other similar projects there are other options including having the project under-written by an independent organisation.
 This enables the fundraising period to be extended, while the project is able to go ahead on time.

-Around $16 million has been secured or pledged (not including central Government funding of $10 million).
-Applications have also been made to Lottery and major Trusts.
-The Trust is continuing to make approaches for corporate and philanthropic fundraising are being conducted.
+Around $32.1 million has been secured or pledged – this includes central Government funding of $10 million and Lotteries Board grant of $6 million.
+The Trust is continuing to make approaches for corporate and philanthropic contributions.

 Enhanced retail, events spaces and other revenue generation opportunities will help to offset the potential costs.
 Providing environmental control to protect the collection will bring additional energy costs; and the insurance costs of the building will increase.
 The on-going running costs have been accounted for in the Council’s 10 Year Plan.